- Things to Do

 - Plan Your Trip

-The answer to the question, “Are the trees turning in Flagstaff yet?” is an emphatic “Yes!”
+The answer to the question, “Are the trees turning in Flagstaff yet?” is an emphatic “Yes!”.
+Guest blog by Stacey Wittig.

 The combination of a wet summer (the twelfth wettest dating back to 1898 according to local weather expert Lee Born,) dropping temps and shorter days makes for great fall-foliage viewing from now until late October.
 The colors start changing first in the high country where right now the vibrant contrast of aspen trees crowned in flaming yellows set against the dark green of spruce and Ponderosa pine keeps your finger firmly glued to the shutter of your camera or smart phone.
 The color show continues when foliage at lower elevations turn later on during the month.